reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ```
 **As streams are lazy-loaded in the above cases (ie; they generate elements upon request instead of storing them all in memory), reading and processing files will be efficient in terms of memory used.**

+#### Example 3

 The `Files.readAllLines()`  method can also be used to read a file into a `List` of `String` objects.
 It is possible to create a stream from this collection, by invoking the `stream()` method on it.
-Let us look at an example.
+Let us look at an example:

-#### Example 3

 ```java
 List<String> strList = Files